TerranceFinleyZ/Cryptowallet-/README.md

 # Cryptowallet-c
-Future Project using modern web-3 tech
+Future Project using modern web-3 tech and Solidity